FelixLuciano/mini-elementarium/.github/ISSUE_TEMPLATE/language-request.md

 ---
 name: Language request
 about: Suggest an translation for this application
-title: "[Language request]"
+title: ''
-labels: ''
+labels: Language request
 assignees: ''

 ---